 In 2018, the European Parliament earmarked a budget of EUR 750,000 geared at adapting the Media Pluralism Monitor to the digital environment and ensuring its implementation.
 To this effect, the European Commission awarded a grant to the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute.

-In 2019, the CMPF will first conduct a study on the Indicators required to assess risks to Information Pluralism in the Digital Age.
-It will then implement this MPM2020 in the EU Member States and in two candidate countries, covering the years 2018 and 2019.
+In 2019, the CMPF conducted a study on the indicators required to assess risks to Information Pluralism in the Digital Age.
+It later implemented this MPM2020 in the EU Member States and in two candidate countries, covering the years 2018 and 2019.
 The results of #MPM2020 can be accessed here.

 Media Pluralism Monitor simplification and test - phase 1

-- The European Parliament decided in 2013 to earmark a budget of EUR 500,000 for the simplification and pilot implementation of the Media Pluralism Monitor;
+- In 2013 the European Parliament earmarked a budget of EUR 500,000 for the simplification and pilot implementation of the Media Pluralism Monitor;

 - The European Commission awarded subsequently a grant to the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute for the implementation of the Pilot Project;